djoerd/blog/_posts/2017-11-30-ethical-search-advertising.md

 site for Dutch charities).
 A query for [amazon][21] shows two affiliate programs and two charity advertisements on a single page.

+Dr. Sheet Music is configured to show advertisements without third-party tracking cookies, web bugs, and other tracking code.
+Searsia makes sure that user information is not leaked to e-commerce sites that run affiliate programs, for instance by downloading images and banners via the Searsia server, and by following a strict HTTP referrer policy.
+We described this in our previous post on [privacy implications of federated search][22].

 ## Conclusion

-We showed that ethical search advertising is possible, and we showed how to configure Searsia to show advertisements from affiliate programs, affiliate networks and charities.
+We showed that ethical search advertising is possible, and we showed how to configure Searsia to show advertisements from a diverse set of affiliate programs, affiliate networks and charities.

-Searsia can be configured to show advertisements without third-party tracking cookies, web bugs, and other tracking code.
-We also make sure that user information is not leaked to e-commerce sites that run affiliate programs, for instance by downloading images and banners via the Searsia server, and by following a strict HTTP referrer policy.
-We described this in our previous post on [privacy implications of federated search][22].
+There are [many more affiliate programs and networks][23] to choose from.

 As a final "advertisement" for ethical advertising it is good to note that currently, Dr. Sheet Music's advertisement are _not_ blocked by ad blockers like